- Target muscle: Posterior Deltoid

 - To avoid the involvement of your latissimus dorsi, keep your upper arms perpendicular to your torso.

-Head-supported bent-over dumbbell lateral raise video
+Head-supported reverse dumbbell fly video